GRAAL-Research/deepparse/docs/source/training_guide.rst

   is a value that guides the training process.
 When it comes to fine-tuning, it is recommended to use a learning rate lower than the one use for the first training, in this case, we recommend using a learning rate lower than ``0.1``.
 This parameter can be changed in the :meth:`~deepparse.parser.AddressParser.retrain` method.

-- **Train for long enough**: deepparse's models are based on the LSTM neural network architecture, which may require a few more training epochs than recent architectures when it comes to fine-tuning.
+- **Train for long enough**: Deepparse's models are based on the LSTM neural network architecture, which may require a few more training epochs than recent architectures when it comes to fine-tuning.
 The actual number of epochs would depend on the use-case, but it is important to allow the models to train long enough.
 Perhaps start somewhere between 5 and 10 epochs and increase the number of epochs if needed.